Mariel-Siravegna/msiravegna/content/home/experience.md

   location = "Santiago, Chile"
   date_start = "2009-08-01"
   date_end = "2009-12-30"
-  description = """Instructor for 1) Macroeconomics, 2) Introduction to Economics"""
+  description = """Instructor for 1) Macroeconomics, 2) Introduction to Economics.
+While I was at Santo Tomas University (August to December
+2009) I published my thesis as a working paper at Ilades/Georgetown University Working Papers.
+Also, I worked with two co-authors (G. Larrain and G. Yañez) in the working paper about the integration of financial markets in Latin-American, which is published in Revue D Economie Financiere."""